 19 March 2013

-In a review published in the Proceedings of the Nutrition Society, researchers from University College Dublin looked at the regulatory basis for the authorisation of food additives and focused on the dietary exposure...
+Researchers from the University College Dublin looked at the regulatory basis for the use of food additives, focusing on young children’s dietary exposure to food additives.

 05 March 2007

 Over 30 years ago, it was proposed that hyperactivity tied with learning disabilities may be linked to artificial food colors as well as certain fruits and vegetables

 01 April 2005